Hodapp87/automata_scratch/README.md

   have in my notes, then this still lets me split any way I want to without having to worry about joining N boundaries instead of 2, doesn't it?
+  - Note that for this to work right, either gen2mesh has to be called separately on every straight portion, or I have to make a version of gen2mesh that can handle something more like trees of boundaries, not just flat lists.
 - More complicated: Examples of *merging*.
 I'm not sure on the theory behind this.